Walk In Family Dentistry

 Summing Up

 Dental implants work almost magically for adults who have lost a tooth.
 However, it’s not that simple when it comes to children.
 Several factors contribute to drawing the conclusion that implants are not safe options for kids overall, especially younger ones.
-This is due to the fact the children’s jaw is still growing, so it can’t provide stable support for implants.
+This is due to the fact that the children’s jaw is still growing, so it can’t provide stable support for implants.
 This is a good reason to postpone getting implants to the final stages of adolescence and even later.

 Talk to an Expert

-With several years of experience, our experts at Walk-in Family Dental are ready to provide full guidance regarding this subject to help you guarantee a healthy and beautiful smile for your child.
+You can’t make a wise decision for the tooth replacement option for your child until you receive full consultation from an experienced dentist.
+With many years of experience, our experts at Walk-in Family Dental are ready to provide full guidance regarding this subject to help you guarantee a healthy and beautiful smile for your child.

 Can a child have dental implants?